asterothe/timeseries/README.md

 DebugPrintAllPLR(): Dumps out all created segments showing the original time series elements for the segment and saved error and appriximation parameters.
 Can only be called after a PLR approximation is done.

+WriteAllElementsPAA(): Writes the appoximated values to a file.

+WriteAllElementsPLR(): Writes the appoximated values to a file.

 Cleanup: Needs to be called between approximations to do house cleaning.
 GetAverageErrors(): provides the avergae L2 error after an approximation is done.